stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_remix.md

 ### Prerequisites

-- Basic knowledge of programming and blockchain
+- Basic knowledge of programming and blockchain.
-- Metamask installed
+- Metamask installed.

-### 2. Sign Up For An API Key
+## 2. Sign Up for an API Key

-If you have not done so, review the developer [getting started](../../getting_started.md) documentation to create your own API Key.
+If you have not done so already, review the developer [getting started](../../getting_started.md) documentation to create your own API Key, and add either Stability Testnet or Global Trust Network (GTN) to Metamask.

 ## 3. Setting Up Remix